 You may have heard that applying to college during the binding Early Decision round could give your child a big admission bump.
 Looking at the Early Decision/Regular Decision stats that Jennie Kent and I release each year, it’s apparent that many institutions have a significantly higher admit rate during this round than during the Regular Decision round.

-Sorting the “ED to RD Acceptance Ratio” column in our Excel chart, we learn that a few of the biggest outliers are Claremont McKenna, Northwestern, Johns Hopkins, Middlebury, Dartmouth, American, Penn, and Brown, all with ED acceptance rates at least three times higher than RD.
+Sorting the “ED to RD Acceptance Ratio” column in our Excel chart, we learn that a few of the biggest outliers are Northwestern, Tufts, Dartmouth, Claremont McKenna, Middlebury, Brown, and Colby, all with ED acceptance rates at least three times higher than RD.
+Most of these schools are even filling more than half their freshman class from Early Decision acceptances.

 Who Gets Admitted Early Decision?